 If you’re planning a trip to Japan with the kids, chances are you’ll be spending some time in Tokyo and you’re probably on the hunt for the best family hotels in Tokyo.
 However, Tokyo is a massive place and working out where to stay in Tokyo with kids can be super tricky.
 Plus, Tokyo family hotels can be really expensive, so trying to find cheap hotels in Tokyo for family is even harder.

-So, no need to spend any more time searching the internet trying to find Tokyo family accommodation, which is not only in a good location but also has enough space to accommodate the entire family.
+So, there’s no need to spend any more time searching the internet trying to find Tokyo family accommodation that is not only in a good location but also has enough space to accommodate the entire family.
 In this where to stay in Tokyo with family guide, I’ve done all the research for you and located the perfect family friendly hotels in Tokyo.

 The guide covers all sorts of options for where to stay with kids in Tokyo, whether you prefer one of the super cheap family hostel Tokyo has or something more spacious with a few amenities.
 Whatever your preference, you’ll find a great option for your upcoming Japan trip.